12 Types of Tape That Serve Every Need You've Ever Have

 Masking tape is something that is very popular with painters and artists.
 These different kinds of tape is easy to remove but is very strong and can hold things in place for a long time without losing effectiveness.

 They're typically placed on areas where a painter wants to get a clean, straight line—similar to a stencil.
-The masking tape can be placed, covering a certain area out where the paint is not supposed to go.
+The masking tape can be placed, covering a certain area out where the types of paint are not supposed to go.
 Once the painting is done, the tape is removed and a clean line is visible.

 Masking tapes are available in a variety of different strengths, rated from 1 to 100.
 There are also decorative masking tapes that are great for creative projects and to decorate a scrapbook, for instance.

 6) Electrical Tape

 Electrical tape is one of the most important things to have in your tool kit, and knowing how to use this tape correctly needs to be tucked in your mind.
 These types of tape are used to insulate wires, though it can also be used on other objects that conduct electricity.

 This tape is typically available in colors like black, green, red, and yellow to help you keep track of various connections.
 They're also made from different types of plastic materials but vinyl is certainly the most popular.